Designing a Digital Gardening Experience

 Key Decisions

-Plant care was designed as an ongoing journey, not isolated tasks.
+Designed plant care as an ongoing journey, not isolated tasks

-The product focuses on supporting behaviour, not just providing knowledge.
+The focus stayed on behaviour, not just information.

 Experience Design